Support the Museum

 Monarch Society

-The Monarch Society includes our most influential and dedicated supporters who believe in growing stewardship of and accessibility to the Museum and the natural and cultural history of the Central Coast.
+The Monarch Society includes our most influential and dedicated supporters who believe in growing the Museum and stewarding the natural world and cultural history of the California central coast.

-Their historic and continued commitment has helped us grow into the thriving Museum we are today, and their impact has been felt deeply on our exhibits, programs, and outreach efforts to bring the wonders of the natural world to Monterey County residents.
+Their historic and continued commitment, of $2,000 or more annually, has helped us grow into the thriving Museum we are today, and their impact has been felt deeply on our exhibits, programs, and outreach efforts to bring the wonders of the natural world to Monterey County residents.
 In recognition of their support, we created the Monarch Society, which offers special access to the Museum and its collections.
 For them we host exclusive events each year that reflect the mission of the Museum and provide roadmaps to where we’re headed next.

-If you want to help the Museum as we open this next chapter of our 140-year history, you can express your interest in joining the Monarch Society today to Susan Wolfe, Director of Development and Engagement, at Wolfe@PGMuseum.org or 831-648-5716 ext.
+If you want to impact the Museum’s future and support some of our larger capital projects, consider joining the Monarch Society today.
+Contact Susan Wolfe, Director of Development and Engagement, at Wolfe@PGMuseum.org or 831-648-5716 ext.
 26.

 Leave a Legacy